infiniflow/infinity/docs/guides/set_up_cluster.md

     --header 'content-type: application/json'
 ```

-*When the method call succeeds, the node operates in `ADMIN` mode and not registered.*
+*When the method call succeeds, the node operates in `ADMIN` mode and is unregistered.*

 ## Distributed APIs